 Tips For Older Adults

 Going online lets you keep learning, connect with friends and family and play games.
 Just as you fasten your seat belt before driving, take precautions before using the internet to be safer and more secure.
-The first step is to STOP.
-THINK.
-CONNECT.™: take safety measures, think about the consequences of your actions and connect knowing you have taken steps to safeguard yourself when online.
+Take safety measures, think about the consequences of your actions and connect knowing you have taken steps to safeguard yourself when online.

 Personal Information Is Like Money.
 Value It.
 Protect It.

 - Lock your devices, like your tablet and phone: You lock the front door to your house, and you should do the same with your devices.
 Use strong passphrases or passcodes to lock your tablet and phone.
 Securing your devices keeps prying eyes out and can help protect your information in case your devices are lost or stolen.